|Pfc. Lewis R. Phillips

 two brothers, he lived at 467 Jalena Avenue,

-after three years and worked as a waiter.
-At
+three years and worked as a waiter.
+At some

 In September 1940, the National Guard unit was federalized and re-designated as A Company, 192nd Tank Battalion.
 On November 25th, the company readied itself for training at Fort Knox, Kentucky.
 The company boarded the train for Ft.
 Knox on November 28th.